open-research-code/Receiver-Inference-in-Relational-Event-History-Data/README.md

 - Infer receivers using an API
 - Construct directed communication networks
 - Evaluate predictions at both the **turn level** and **network level**
 - Analyze model confidence and uncertainty
+- Conduct Relational Event Model (REM) analyses on the resulting interaction data

-The implementation is applied to Dutch parliamentary debate transcripts.
+The implementation is applied to Dutch parliamentary debate transcripts and supports both receiver inference and downstream relational event analysis.

 ---